markbeep/vvzapi/README.md

 Community-made REST API for [VVZ](https://www.vvz.ethz.ch/Vorlesungsverzeichnis)

-> [!NOTE]
+> [!CAUTION]
-> The API is still in it's early stages and very WIP.
-That means there are currently not as many endpoint options as one might desire.
+> The API is still in alpha and very WIP.
+That means any endpoints or data-structures are prone to changing and will likely not be fully backwards compatible. _There also might just not be any data or data could be missing in the current state._
+>
+> Wait for version >=1 (meaning api is at `/api/v1`) for a more stable experience or play around with `/api/v0` with the risks in mind.

 ## Quick Start

 Head to https://vvzapi.ch and start playing around with the API.

 Currently there's barely any documentation.
-If you want to help out with documentation, you're always open to opening a pull request.
+If you want to help out with documentation, you're always open to creating a pull request.

-### Python Example - TBD

-### JavaScript Example - TBD

 ## Schema